xullnn/ls_pull_over_push/230/answers.md

 - the third argument of `obj.addEventListener()`
 - `event.stopPropagation()`

-answer: the third argument of `obj.addEventListener()` is a boolean value that indicates at which phase an event be fired -- capture phase or bubbling phase -- `true` for capture phase. `event.stopPropagation()` will stop the passing of the event after it is fired no matter it's fired on capture or bubbling phase.
+answer: the third argument of `obj.addEventListener()` is a boolean value that indicates at which phase an event will be fired -- capturing phase or bubbling phase -- `true` for capture phase. `event.stopPropagation()` will stop the passing of the event after it is fired no matter it's fired on capturing or bubbling phase.
 So logically the third argument of `obj.addEventListener()` must go first then the `event.stopPropagation()` can determine if the dispatching of event is stopped.

-If we want to rename `stopPropagation()`, would `stopEventDispatching()` make sense?
-If not, can you think of anything else?

-answer: In essence, what `stopPropagation()` does is stopping the dispatching of an event along the default dispatching path which is from `window` down to `target` then up to `window` again.
-So `stopPropagation()` stops the dispatching of an event, so the event will be done there, no further listeners will response to the event.
-So it makes sense to name it `stopEventDispatching()`.

 When handling `XMLHttpRequest` object, what's the difference between `load` and `loadend` events?